Who attends NCTA?

 North Central Texas Academy is interdenominational and works with children of all faiths – or, children with no religious background at all.
 The program is undergirded by very clear moral and spiritual foundations.
 Christian services are held each Sunday morning in the West Chapel, which graces a hillside overlooking the campus.

 Parents and visitors are invited and encouraged to attend with their children.
 Sunday evening activities include contemporary music, Bible studies, and visiting speakers.
-These activities are conducted by the Director of Campus Ministries.
+These activities are coordinated by the campus Youth Minister.

 Are Scholarships available?